mheyman/Isopoh.Cryptography.Argon2/Doc/articles/unoplatform.md

 Please tell me how if you get it to work - I have failed with the page hanging using 1.3.4 and failed to even load the page properly when using 1.4.0-dev.52.

+## UWP

+One of UnoPlatform's output types is for a Universal Windows Application (UWP).
+I have yet to figure out out to call `VirtualAllocFromApp()` which *should* be available for UWP apps and *should* allow protection from writing to cache for `SecureArray`.
+So, for now, only zero-before-free is available with UWP.

 ## Example